Luxganica/Portfolio/README.md

   </a>
 </p>

->Keeping the coherence between all different dungeon pieces while keeping the flexibily and a sufficent "big" dimension of the dungeon was the challenge here. all the mobs and the mini boss have a rng system to choose each time a skill to use from their sets.
+>The challenge here was to maintain coherence between the dungeon pieces while keeping the dungeon large and flexible.
+All the mobs and the mini boss have a rng system to choose each time a skill to use from their sets.
 The currency earned while progressing in the dungeon can be used in the shop or converted to skill unlocking points for the final boss RPG mode.

-3D works with videos from DaVinci post-production:
+## 3D works with videos from DaVinci post-production:

 >Short movie animation of the anime Fullmetal Alchemist: